warkrismagic/mcp-ui-fork_research/docs/src/guide/client/resource-renderer.md

-# ResourceRenderer Component
+# UIResourceRenderer Component

-The `<ResourceRenderer />` component is the **main entry point** for rendering MCP-UI resources in your React application.
+The `<UIResourceRenderer />` component is the **main entry point** for rendering MCP-UI resources in your React application.
 It automatically detects the resource type and renders the appropriate component internally.

-## Why use `ResourceRenderer`?
+## Why use `UIResourceRenderer`?

 - **Automatic Type Detection**: Inspects the resource's `mimeType` and `contentType` to determine the appropriate rendering method
 - **Future-Proof**: Handles new resource types as they're added to the MCP-UI specification